 The Company's operations involve storing large quantities of chicken manure for extended periods of time and eventually applying the manure directly onto Company-controlled fields as fertilizer.
-These activities naturally carry risks of environmental pollution and foul odors, which is why the World Bank EHS Guidelines and GIIP call for manure storage facilities to be covered with a fixed roof or plastic sheeting.
-To reduce odors and emissions, the EHS Guidelines advise minimizing the surface area and controlling the temperature and humidity of stored manure.
-Similar recommendations are supported by GIIP.
-The European Union's best available techniques list as the last and least preferable technique for manure storage: "store the manure in a field heap placed away from surface and/or underground watercourses which liquid run-off might enter."
+These activities naturally carry risks of environmental pollution and foul odors, which is why the European Unions Best Available Techniques include measures such as reducing the ratio of the manure heap surface and volume, covering the manure heap, storing it in a barn, reducing the transportation of manure etc. The European Union's best available techniquesBAT decision lists as the last and least preferable technique for manure storage: "store the manure in a field heap placed away from surface and/or underground watercourses which liquid run-off might enter."
 It recommends that manure be stacked on fields prior to land spreading for not more than "a few days or several weeks."
-The EHS Guidelines further recommend that manure piles can be covered with a geotextile material to help reduce dust and odor impacts.
+The World Bank's EHS Guidelines further recommend that manure piles can be covered with a geotextile material to help reduce dust and odor impacts.